appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_introduction/introduction.rst

     four members and just one or two band members wrote the song.
 We are not creating an application which shall be used in real life.
 The point being to create lists of different kind.

+We use a ManyToMany relation for the administrators of the Artist, since we believe this mirrors real life in a better way where maybe all members of a band would have the privileges to add albums and songs for the band in a database.

 Our models file may look something like this:

 .. literalinclude:: /../django_cradmin/demo/cradmin_listbuilder_guide/models.py